Kyle Rote

-William Kyle Rote, Sr. (October 27, 1928 – August 15, 2002) was an American professional football player who was a running back and wide receiver for eleven years in the National Football League (NFL) for the New York Giants.
-He was an All-American running back for the SMU Mustangs and was the first overall selection of the 1951 NFL Draft.
+William Kyle Rote Sr. (October 27, 1928 – August 15, 2002) was an American professional football player who was a running back and wide receiver for eleven years in the National Football League (NFL) for the New York Giants.
+He was an All-American running back for the SMU Mustangs and was the first overall selection of the 1951 NFL draft.
 Following his playing career, Rote was the Giants backfield coach and was a sports broadcaster for WNEW radio, NBC, and WNBC New York.

 Early life

-Born and raised in San Antonio, Texas, Rote was the son of Jack and Emma Belle (Owens) Rote.
+Born and raised in San Antonio, Texas, Rote was the son of Jack Tobin and Emma Belle (Owens) Rote.
+He was a first cousin of Tobin Rote.
 His family suffered tragedies during World War II; when he was 16, his mother was killed in a car accident and his older brother Jack was killed on Iwo Jima.

 Rote attended Thomas Jefferson High School in San Antonio, where he earned All-State honors in both football and basketball, while also being considered one of the region's brightest pro-baseball prospects.
 He was a running back in football, a guard in basketball, an outfielder in baseball, and a member of the track team.